code4it-dev/c4it-hugo/content/architecture-note/c4-model/index.md

 Each container is made of one or more components.

-In our example, the Web Application is made of two components: the Web UI and the Backend Application, that interacts with the database.
+In our example, the Web Application is made of two components: the *Web UI* and the *Backend Application*, that interacts with the database.

 ```text
 workspace {